(Photo by Mike Mozart on Flickr under CC BY 2.0 - Changes made

 One of the more apparent restrictions is that the victim must provide a receipt for the purchase they made under the sale’s pretense to qualify for tier 2.
 Tier 2 is the top tier of the OnPricingSettlement class suit and will provide the largest settlement amount.

 Another restriction is that Old Navy purchases made in Missouri do not qualify for reimbursement under the lawsuit.
-Aside from these restrictions restricted to the situation, only United States citizens qualify for representation in the class action lawsuit.
+Aside from these restrictions restricted to the situation, only United States citizens qualify for representation in the Old Navy class action lawsuit.
 If you do not meet these criteria, you will be unable to seek compensation from Old Navy and Gap Inc. for the misleading sale price values.
-Those who qualify for the class action lawsuit were also given a strict timeframe to file their claim against Old Navy.
+The claimants who qualified were also given a strict timeframe to file their claim in the class action lawsuit against Old Navy.

-The OnPricingSettlement case is now closed, and a settlement has been reached between Old Navy and the alleged victims of its false advertising campaign.
-The cutoff date for new claims was May 31st, 2022.
+The OnPricingSettlement case is now closed, and a settlement has been reached between Old Navy and the alleged victims of its misleading sales price campaign.
+The cutoff date for new claims in the OnPricingSettlement was May 31st, 2022.
 For those involved in the lawsuit, the following deadlines applied regarding the choices they could make:

 - Submit a Claim Form: Any victims who wanted to join as a class member and have their claim included in the class action suit needed to file by May 31st, 2022, as previously mentioned.
 If the victim met the minimum purchase requirements and purchased within the listed timeframe, they could submit a claim form on the settlement website run by the law firm handling the case: ONPricingSettlement.com.